Nathan-Wang23/LMC_project/README.md

 Uses localStorage so you can reload the page/leave for google maps without losing progress.

-Green spy font on blackish background
+Green spy font on black gradient background

 Embeds google maps into each screen